AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

 #### Backup Tools
 - Filesystem snapshots:
-  - faster thanlive backups, supported by Linux Logical Volume Manager(LVM), Solaris ZFS
+  - faster than live backups, supported by Linux Logical Volume Manager(LVM), Solaris ZFS
     - ZFS uses the concept of storage pools to manage physical storage.
       ZFS eliminates volume management altogether.
 Instead of forcing you to create virtualized volumes, ZFS aggregates devices into a storage pool.